elementalcollision/GraphMemory-IDE/docs/architecture/SERVICE_ARCHITECTURE_DESIGN.md

 ## Conclusion

-This service architecture design provides a robust foundation for the GraphMemory-IDE hybrid CPython-Condon system.
+This service architecture design provides a robust foundation for the GraphMemory-IDE hybrid CPython-Codon system.
 The key principles are:

 1. **Clear Service Boundaries**: Each service type has well-defined responsibilities and isolation
 2. **Thread Safety**: All inter-service communication is thread-safe and memory-safe